open-zaak/open-zaak/src/openzaak/templates/open_api_framework/env_config.rst

 provided as environment variables as well.
 The following option is one you may need with Open Zaak.

 * ``UWSGI_HTTP_TIMEOUT`` - defaults to 60s.
 If Open Zaak does not complete the request within this timeout, then uWSGI will error out.
-This has been observed with certain CMIS implementations causing slow requests where 60s is not sufficient. # TODO could be removed completely

 Initial configuration
 ---------------------